hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - integrated solution: 1) Cisco <span style="color: #bb6600;">pxGrid</span>; 2) Cisco Rapid Threat Containment
   - ISE nodes for high availability: <span style="color: #bb6600;">primary and secondary Policy Administration Node (PAN)</span>
   - action to ensure that the addition of the ISE node will be successful when inputting the FQDN: <span style="color: #bb6600;">make the new Cisco ISE node a secondary PAN before registering it with the primary</span>
+  - benefit of endpoint security provides the overall security posture of an organization: <span style="color: #bb6600;">allow the organization to detect and mitigate threats that the perimeter security devices do not detect</span>>

 - Identity Service Engine (ISE) - AAA